Ancient Iranian religion: Dualism

 Like with other ancient religions, the cosmological dichotomy of chaos and cosmos played an important part of both myth and worldview.
 The most important and unique aspect of ancient Iranian religion was the development of dualism.
 This was mainly expressed in opposition between truth (arta) and falsehood (drug, drauga).
 While originally confined to the conflict between social order and social disorder, this dualistic worldview came to affect all aspects of life.
 The pantheon became divided between gods and demons.
 Under the influence of the Magi, who were members of a priestly Median tribe, the animal kingdom became divided into two classes.
 There were beneficent animals and noxious creatures.

 Dualism even permeated the vocabulary: "ahuric" and "daivic" words for developed for such things as body parts.
 For example, the word zasta and gava became used for the hands of a righteous and evil person, respectively.
 This was however not a gnostic system like the ones that flourished in the Middle East in the Common Era.
 This was because there was no myth of evil being created through the corruption of a spiritual being.

 Human nature

 In the Zoroastrian myth of creation, humans are created for the purpose of repulsing the Evil Spirit.
-Although is uncertain whether this is a pre-Zoroastrian concept, it shows in that in Iranian religion human nature was considered essentially good.
+Although it is uncertain whether this is a pre-Zoroastrian concept, it shows in that in Iranian religion human nature was considered essentially good.
 This is contrary to the myths about the baseness of human condition found in Babylonian mythology, for example in Enûma Eliš.
 In Iranian religious thought humans had free will and were able for determine their own destinies through their ethical choices.

 In addition to the body (tanu), an individual was believed to consist of a number of spiritual elements that basically fall under the category of souls.
 These were: